 But as soon as that thought came to mind, I remembered that imperfection is something we all have in common—even Christians.
 So, I dismissed my concerns, pulled into the parking lot, and looked forward to a pleasant evening.

 An hour later, I would regret being there.

 Derek and Deidre had arrived before I did.
 After my girlfriend introduced us, we moved to the dining room and sat down to eat.
-Both of them were very nice, and very young (they were in their early twenties.)
+Both of them were very nice, and very young, I'd say perhaps in their early twenties.
 After the hellos and a brief commentary on the weather, I felt quite comfortable and expected the night to go well.

 Not long after I stuck my fork into the spaghetti, Derek looked at me from across the table and asked, “So, Chris, are you saved?”

 It’s strange how the simplest, innocent small talk can serve as a prelude to an intense conversation—and fast.
 Still, I thought Derek’s question could be answered easily.
 “Well, because I know Jesus is the son of God, I’ve been baptized, and I just know it’s fact, like anything else you believe is true.”

 But that wasn’t enough for Derek.
 “Yeah, but do you really know you’re saved?”